Homestar Runner is usually The Ditz, but his energetic, active stupidity often results in some surreal dialogs (or monologues).

 Sonty Mick, from These Web Comics Are So Bad.
 He harshly judges every webcomic based on bizarre standards that never get explained to his readers.

-Rainbow Dash from My Little Pony: The Mentally Advanced Series, particularly in the Spin-Off series Rainbow Dash Presents, in which she reads famous/infamous fanfics, with reads being in the broadest of terms.
+Rainbow Dash from My Little Pony: The Mentally Advanced Series, particularly in the Spin-Off series Rainbow Dash Presents, in which she reads famous/infamous fanfics, with "reads" being used only in the broadest of terms.
 One particular example is the infamously Grim DarkCupcakes, which is turned into more of a romantic comedy between Pinkie Pie and Rainbow Dash (mostly due to Rainbow Dash skimming it over breakfast) and involves a conversation between Mrs. Cake and Pinkie Pie about her actions in the basement.
 Which is more about Pinkie not working when she's supposed to and cluttering the basement with the souvenirs of her heinous crimes.

 Similar to the entries for The Addams Family and Green Acres, everyone but Carlos in the town of Night Vale.
 Cecil seems like the worst offender, as the narrator, but a lot of his stories imply that the rest of the townspeople are even worse.